Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

   ![](../photos/v2-ex.png)

-> Usually You can insert data into a view However keep in mind to that it won't updatable :
+> Usually You can insert data into a view However keep in mind to that you will not be able  to so if any of those are in your statement :

 <mark>1. if your select statement contain any of these :